Vegas police: Martial arts chokehold used in deadly chase

 Officer Kenneth Lopera thought the man had tried to carjack a pickup truck with two people inside before the officer fired the stun gun in a series of staccato bursts and used the chokehold — a tactic that is not approved by the department — early Sunday at The Venetian resort, Clark County Undersheriff Kevin McMahill said.

 McMahill showed video from Lopera’s body camera during a news conference on the incident.
-He did not release the footage and it was unclear how much editing had been done.
+Police posted video of the news conference including edited body camera and Venetian security footage to the Internet.

 The video then shows Brown on his back with his arms raised before another jolt from the stun gun makes his body stiffen.
 Brown cries out, “Please!
 Please!”

 Lopera, who is white, and Brown, who is black, then wrestle as the officer attempts to handcuff him.
-Lopera punches Brown’s head and neck from behind as Venetian security guards join the effort and other police officers arriving.
+Lopera punches Brown’s head and neck from behind as Venetian security guards join the effort as other police officers arrive.

 Sheriff Joe Lombardo told The Associated Press there was no indication that race played a role in the incident.